-Congratulations to all runners that took on and completed the fourth Bloomberg Square Mile Relay in Hong Kong - check out the full results here.
+Congratulations to all 1250 runners that took on and completed the fifth edition of the Bloomberg Square Mile Relay in Hong Kong - check out the full results here.

-125 teams from the city’s biggest business took to the start line but it was Macquarie that took the title, completing their 10 laps of the one-mile course in a time of 56:56 to lift the coveted trophy and become the ‘fastest firm in the city’!
+124 teams from Hong Kong’s biggest businesses took to the start line but it was Macquarie that took the title, completing their 10 laps of the one-mile route in a time of 55:23 to lift the coveted trophy and become the ‘fastest firm in the city’!

 Edinburgh Place, Central

 In Hong Kong, The Extra Mile has teamed up with sport for development organisation InspiringHK Sports Foundation to harness the power of sport to address a key challenge truly unique to the city.

 The relay community will soon have a chance to volunteer in interactive and exciting activities that address this winning challenge and kick off the yearlong support of The Extra Mile in Hong Kong.
 Please check back to join us and go the extra mile yourself by participating in one of the upcoming volunteer days, it will be an experience you’ll never forget!